How to Make Brush Shaped Image Placeholders in PowerPoint

 Next draw a rectangle and remove the outline, align the brush stroke and rectangle on top of each other so that the stroke is on top.

 Have both elements selected and go to the Format tab and click on the Merge Shapes and select Intersect from the dropdown.
-Now the stroke has been turned in to a shape and you can rotate it, stretch it and color it.
+Now the stroke has been turned into a shape and you can rotate it, stretch it, and color it.

-What I’ll do next is duplicate the stroke (CTRL + D), rotate and stretch the stroke to create a whole new shape.
+What I’ll do next is duplicate the stroke (CTRL + D), and rotate and stretch the stroke to create a whole new shape.
 Then select all the edited brush strokes and Merge Shapes -> Union to make it one.

 Brush Shaped Image Placeholders

-Creating the brush shaped image placeholder
+Creating the brush-shaped image placeholder

 Cut (CTRL + X) the brush stroke and go to slide master (View -> Slide Master) paste the shape and from the Slide Master tab select -> Insert Placeholder -> Picture and do the same as before, draw a rectangle placeholder size of the stroke.
 Send it back, lay them on top of each other and go to the Format tab -> Merge Shapes -> Intersect and there you have it, custom shaped image placeholder.